Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-05/02-anatomy-html/page-02.md

 <div class="divider-heading"></div>

 **Attributes** provide additional information about an HTML element.
-This may include information such as languages (US-English vs. French), URL links for text, the size to display a picture, or ways of identifying specific elements.
+Attributes may include languages (US-English vs. French), URL links for text, the size to display a picture, or ways of identifying specific elements.

-Attributes are always placed inside the opening tag for the element they refer to.
-Attributes are always provided in a **key=“value”** pair.
-The **key** is an identifier the the browser processor will recognize.
-These keys are defined by the W3 Consortium that defined HTML5 specification.
+Place Attributes inside the opening tag for which the element they refer.
+Attributes always provide a **key= "value"** pair with the **key** as the identifier that the browser processor will recognize.
+The W3 Consortium defines these keys based on the HTML5 specification.
 The **value** provides information about the attribute.

-The value is always surrounded by double quotations.
-One reason for this is that it allows for spaces to be used within the value for an attribute.
-Furthermore, the attribute will have one space placed between the tag label and the attribute, as well as between any subsequent attributes.
+Double quotations always surround the value.
+One reason for this is that it allows for spaces to be used within an attribute's value.
+Furthermore, the attribute will have one space between the tag label and the attribute, as well as between any subsequent attributes.

 <div class="code-heading">
   <span class="html">HTML</span>